On the Positivity of Kirillov's Character Formula: Construction of Representations for Nilpotent Lie Groups

-defines a sesquilinear form on $C^{\infty}_c(G)$ that satisfies all the axioms for an inner product except for definiteness, that is, $\langle f, f\rangle_{\chi}=0$ need not imply $f=0$.
+defines a sesquilinear form on $C^{\infty}_c(G)$ that satisfies all the axioms for an inner product except for nondegeneracy, that is, $\langle f, f\rangle_{\chi}=0$ need not imply $f=0$.
 The remaining axioms are enough to prove the Cauchy--Schwarz inequality

 from which it follows that the set $N=\{f\in C_c^\infty(G)\mid \langle f, f\rangle_{\chi} =0\}$ is a vector subspace of $C_c^\infty(G)$.
 The formula

 defines an inner product on the quotient space $C_c^\infty(G)/N$.
 We let $\mathcal{H}_\sigma$ denote the Hilbert space completion of $C_c^\infty(G)/N$, and realize $\mathcal{H}_\sigma$ as a representation of $G\times G$ as follows.
 For $g_1, g_2\in G$ and $f\in C_c^\infty (G)$ define $\lambda_{g_1}\circ \rho_{g_2}(f)$ by